 It’s that time of the year again.
 Time for those 3 little words.
-The 3 little words that students fear but retailers love – back to school!
+The 3 little words that students fear but retailers love – back to school.
 This year though, it feels like even students are excited.
 The long-awaited chance to catch up with school friends, rejoin extracurricular activities, and wear clothing that isn’t pajamas.
 Whisper it quietly, but kids can’t wait to get back to school.
+And especially, back to school shopping.

 That thought led us to think they probably can’t wait for back to school shopping, either.
 After being away for so long, everyone wants to walk through the doors on day one with fresh clothes and school supplies.
 Of course when we say “they” we actually mean their parents, who most likely foot the bill.
 Either way, we were curious so we decided to see for ourselves.